W. D. Webster: Career as a Dealer and Collector

-Webster began dealing in an collecting ethnographic antiquities in the 1890s.
-He published a series of catalogues detailing his collection during the next two decades.
-A number of them had sketches and photographs representing the works he was trading.
+Webster began dealing in and collecting ethnographic antiquities in the 1890s.
+He formed a partnership with his brother Robert Burrow Webster and carried on business as W.D.
+Webster, Ethnographic Traders.
+The business published a series of catalogues detailing items available for sale during the next two decades.
+A number of the catalogues had sketches and photographs representing the works he was trading.
 He also staged a number of exhibitions of ethnographic material at Earl's Court.
 In 1899 he travelled throughout Britain purchasing material from British soldiers returning from the Benin Expedition, amassing a large quantity of material that was carefully recorded in his catalogues.
 He kept good business records recording his correspondence and stock movements.
-In 1904 he sold the entirety of his collection in a five-day auction in London.
+On 31 December 1900 the business partnership with his brother was dissolved and he continued the business under the same name and on his own account.
+In 1904 he sold a significant portion of his collection in a five-day auction in London but continued to trade until his death.
+His second wife Eva Cutter continued to trade under the name of his business until 1926.

-His business records were acquired by William Ockleford Oldman possibly purchased at the 1904 auction.
-These records were later acquired by the New Zealand Government when it purchased the Oldman collection in 1944 and are now owned by the Museum of New Zealand Te Papa Tongarewa.
+His business records were acquired by the Museum of New Zealand Te Papa Tongarewa, possibly as part of the New Zealand government purchase of the W. O. Oldman collection in 1948 or possibly via the work of Kenneth Athol Webster.